Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 Although all languages are difficult to some extent, they are not all equally hard to learn.
 Some are more complicated than others.

-The most popular and known research is from the FSI, the US Foreign Service Institute.
+The most popular and well-known research is from the FSI, the US Foreign Service Institute.

-The study is from English speakers’ perspectives.
+The study is from the perspectives of English speakers.
 It has four groups of easy and challenging languages.
 The authors also gave a specific timeline for learning Korean.

 Unfortunately, according to the FSI’s research, Korean is a “Super-hard language for native English speakers.

-Hence, the result of mastering Korean, at least to TOPIK level V or advanced KLAT, would take around 88 weeks, that is 2,200 hours.
+Hence, mastering Korean, at least to TOPIK Level V or advanced KLAT, would require approximately 88 weeks (that is, 2,200 hours).

-This doesn’t include self-teaching, as per their recommended 1:1 ratio of classroom and self-study.
+This doesn’t include self-teaching, in accordance with their recommended 1:1 ratio of classroom and self-study.
 Thus, to reach an advanced level, double the time to 4,400 hours.

-Not only that, but Korean is also hard for native European (e.g., French, German, Italian) speakers.
+Moreover, Korean is difficult for native European speakers (e.g., French, German, Italian).

 However, the practice and hard work depend on the student.